JoshuaEgwuatu/Fall-2023-Autonomous-Crawlspace-Inspection-Robot/Croomba V2/ReadMe.md

 * Supply power for consistent operation across all components
 * Robot movement through serial commands and return encoder data to the main microcontroller
 * Manual control through text-based commands while also streaming live video to the operator
-* Continuously reading and processes data to calculate the Croomba's heading.
+* Continuously reading and processing data to calculate the Croomba's heading.
 * Able to handle inclines of up to 25 degrees, with improved traction on carpeted surfaces.

 ## Salient Outcomes